benjamin-recht/benjamin-recht.github.io/_posts/2017-12-05-kitchen-sinks.md

 If you haven’t tried optimizing this problem with gradient descent, please spend 10 minutes coding this up.
 This is the algorithm we use as our workhorse, and it fails on a completely benign non-contrived problem.
 You might say “this is a toy problem, gradient descent fits large models well.”
 First, everyone who raised their hands a minute ago would say otherwise.
 Secondly, this is how we build knowledge, we apply our tools to simple problems we can analyze, and work our way up in complexity.
 We seem to have just jumped our way up.

 This pain is real.
-Here’s an email that landed in my inbox two weeks ago:
+Here’s an email that landed in my inbox two weeks ago from my friend Boris:

-	Slide: "On Friday, someone on another team changed the default rounding mode of some Tensorflow internals (from truncation to "round to even").
+*"On Friday, someone on another team changed the default rounding mode of some Tensorflow internals (from truncation to "round to even").

 Our training broke.
-Our error rate went from <25% error to ~99.97% error (on a standard 0-1 binary loss)."
+Our error rate went from <25% error to ~99.97% error (on a standard 0-1 binary loss)."*

 This happens because we run the wrong optimizers on loss surfaces we don’t understand.
 Our solution is to add more mystery to an already mysterious scaffolding.
 Like Batch Norm.